Active vs Passive Investing

 Glossary

-- Investing - the purchase of financial assets such as stocks, shares, bonds with the purpose of making money
+• Investing – the purchase of financial assets such as stocks, shares, and bonds with the purpose of making money

-- Fund - a collection of individual assets.
-It is possible to have funds of funds, that contain a collection of funds.
-A fund could be specific to certain industries, for example pharmaceutical companies.
+• Fund – a collection of individual assets.
+It is possible to have funds that contain a collection of funds.
+A fund could be specific to certain industries, such as pharmaceutical companies.
 A fund could also have a mix of bonds and shares.

-- Index - this is a subset of an equity market that can be used to compare to when analysing investment performance.
+• Index – this is a subset of an equity market that can be compared to when analysing investment performance.
 One example is the FTSE 100 index, which holds the top 100 companies in the UK.
 The FTSE 250 index holds the next 250 largest companies, so those ranked from 101-350.

-- Market conditions - this describes the current factors that affect the stock market.
-In a time of economic difficulty such as 2008 or in 2020 during the pandemic, it would be correct to say the market conditions were poor.
-Strong market conditions would suggest companies and investments will thrive during a given period.
+• Market conditions describe the current factors that affect the stock market.
+In a time of economic difficulty, such as in 2008 or 2020, during the pandemic, it would be correct to say the market conditions were poor.
+Strong market conditions would suggest that companies and investments will thrive during a given period.

-- Bonds - these are financial assets where you effectively lend money to the issuer of the bond.
-This would usually be a company or the government.
-A fixed amount of interest is given during the period that the bond is held, and then the initial money is returned at the end.
+• Bonds are financial assets in which you lend money to the bond issuer, usually a company or the government.
+When the bond is held, a fixed amount of interest is paid, and the initial money is returned at the end.